Menu

 The aim of herbal medicines and nutritional supplements during menopause is:

-To move you through the menopausal transition as quickly and smoothly as possible
+• Move through the menopausal transition quickly and smoothly

 Reduction of individual symptoms